Billboard: Non-commercial use

 Not all billboards are used for advertising products and services—non-profit groups and government agencies use them to communicate with the public.
 In 1999 an anonymous person created the God Speaks billboard campaign in Florida "to get people thinking about God", with witty statements signed by God.
 "Don't make me come down there", "We need to talk" and "Tell the children that I love them" were parts of the campaign, which was picked up by the Outdoor Advertising Association of America and continues today on billboards across the country.

 South of Olympia, Washington is the privately owned Uncle Sam billboard.
 It features conservative, sometimes inflammatory messages, changed on a regular basis.
-Chehalis farmer Al Hamilton first started the board during the Johnson era, when the government was trying to make him remove his billboards along Interstate 5.
+Chehalis Farmer Al Hamilton first started the board during the Johnson era, when the government was trying to make him remove his billboards along Interstate 5.
 He had erected the signs after he lost a legal battle to prevent the building of the freeway across his land.
 Numerous legal and illegal attempts to remove the Uncle Sam billboard have failed, and it is now in its third location.
-One message, attacking a nearby liberal arts college, was photographed, made into a postcard and is sold in the College Bookstore.
+One message, attacking a nearby liberal arts college, was photographed, made into a postcard, and sold in the College Bookstore.

 Governance

 The Traffic Audit Bureau for Media Measurement Inc. (TAB) was established in 1933 as a non-profit organization whose historical mission has been to audit the circulation of out-of-home media in the United States.
-TAB's role has expanded to lead and support other major out of home industry research initiatives.
-Governed by a tripartite board composed of advertisers, agencies and media companies, the TAB acts as an independent auditor for traffic circulation in accordance with guidelines established by its board of directors.
+TAB's role has expanded to lead and support other major out-of-home industry research initiatives.
+Governed by a tripartite board composed of advertisers, agencies, and media companies, the TAB acts as an independent auditor for traffic circulation in accordance with guidelines established by its board of directors.

-Similarly, in Canada, the Canadian Outdoor Measurement Bureau (COMB) was formed in 1965 as a non-profit organization independently operated by representatives composed of advertisers, advertising agencies and members of the Canadian out-of-home advertising industry.
+Similarly, in Canada, the Canadian Outdoor Measurement Bureau (COMB) was formed in 1965 as a non-profit organization independently operated by representatives composed of advertisers, advertising agencies, and members of the Canadian out-of-home advertising industry.
 COMB is charged with the verification of traffic circulation for the benefit of the industry and its users.